dilshankarunarathne/ml-notes/README.md

 Consider another scenario.
 We have given a dataset of people who tested for brest cancer against the type of the brest cancer detected.
 Let's say 0 - no cancer, 1 - type A, 2 - type B, 3 - type 3 (this is not a real thing...)
-In this case, we have to predict which event happens in certa Classification problems. --write a note
+In this case, we have to predict which event happens in a set of possible events.
+Classification problems. --write a note